- Claw disease in dogs – causes, symptoms, diagnosis, treatment and prevention

 - Independent pulling on loosely hanging claws without analgesia and sterile conditions.

-- Short-term administration of antibiotics "on suspicion" without culture promotes resistance and relapses.
+- Short-term antibiotic use „Providing information "on suspicion" without a culture promotes resistance and relapses.

-- Ignoring multiple infestations : Several affected claws on multiple paws argue against pure trauma and should be investigated for SLO/allergy/endocrinopathies.
+- Ignoring multiple infestations: Multiple affected claws on multiple paws argue against pure trauma and should be investigated for SLO/allergy/endocrinopathies.

 5 detailed FAQs